umrbek1032/eva/README.md

 ## Installation
 Stop your antivirus before you download EvaSetUp1.1.exe.
-Because Antiviruses detects this program as a virus.
+Because Antiviruses detect this program as a virus.

-Install Eva by following steps in steps.txt and watching EvaSetUp.wmw video from installation folder .
+Install Eva by following the steps in steps.txt and watching EvaSetUp.www video from the installation folder.

 ## Development

 ***Want to contribute?
 Great!
-My repo is ready to contributors .
+My repo is ready for contributors.
-Feel free pull requests !***
+Feel free to pull requests !***

 **Free Software, Hell Yeah!**